Illinois law specifies that all businesses with employees must have workers’ compensation insurance, with limited exceptions.

 Business owners, corporate officers, partners, and sole proprietors usually don’t need to have workers’ comp coverage for themselves.
 The exception is businesses that engage in hazardous work (construction, roofing, etc.).
 These businesses are required to have workers’ comp coverage for all individuals, regardless of whether they are sole proprietors or owners.

 Workers’ compensation insurance costs vary by state and the nature of the occupation.
-Estimated employer costs for workers’ compensation in Illinois are $1.15 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
+Estimated employer costs for workers' compensation in Illinois are $1.07 per $100 covered in payroll.

 However, the specific type of job performed will be the greatest factor for determining costs for workers’ comp coverage.
 Even within the same company, one job might be more hazardous than another.